A good daytime nap can leave you feeling refreshed and ready to tackle the remainder of your day.

 It doesn’t necessarily have to be a dark place.
 In our modern world, we’ve adapted to sleeping while the sun’s up and while stuff is going on around us (think about all the times you’ve fallen asleep on a train or plane), Mednick says.
 But a quiet setting is ideal, she says.

 To that end, turn off your phone.
 “All the buzzers and rings and things” should be set to silent, Mednick says.
-You can even use earplugs to decrease noise-related disturbances.
+You can even use earplugs to decrease noise-related disturbances (and, if your napping spot's brightness is preventing you from drifting off, try a sleep mask).

 5. You Don’t Set Your Alarm